 Capital expenditure decisions

 The time value of money concept plays a vital role in business investments.
 And IRR is a better and preferred method to understand this.
 CAGR average outs the returns that may be coming at a later stage.
-Hence, IRR is a more reliable and useful method than CAGR for taking important capital expenditure decisions.
-A company may use this concept to judge whether it will be more beneficial to invest in a new facility or just renovate and expand the already existing facility.
+Hence, IRR is a more reliable and useful method than CAGR for making important capital expenditure decisions.
+A company may use this concept to judge whether it will be more beneficial to invest in a new facility or renovate and expand the already existing facility.